Freelance Websites

 For newbies, you can start by joining one of the listed general freelance sites.

-6. How do I signup for the freelance site of my choice?
+6. How do I sign up for the freelancing website of my choice?

 For most freelance sites, to sign up, the process is as follows: